How Pigging Systems are Good for Society and the Environment

 It’s no different when implementing new liquid product recovery (pigging) systems.
-The increased yields, better productivity, faster changeover speeds and return on investment (ROI) are quite easy to measure.
+The increased yields, better productivity, faster changeover speeds and return on investment (ROI) are quite easy to measure, and efficient product recovery is of course important.
 But there are also ethical, environmental and social benefits to pigging technology.

 It’s Not All About Profit and Efficiency

 It’s easy for the ethical factors involved in considering new process technology to take a back seat.
 That’s because thing like increase in output, profit, efficiency and financial returns, which are often the primary drivers behind a project, are also fairly easy to measure and clearly tangible.